HannSO/Mars-Rover/README.md

    * There are private methods which clarify what the lower boundary and upper boundary of the x and y values.
 Given that the brief specifies that the inputted coordinate would be the upper-right corner, these are potentially unnecessary for an MVP.
 There could be a method which ensures that the positive values are inputted for the upper-right coordinate on initialization, and the other coordinate is always set to [0,0].
    My approach does, however, allow for flexibility/recyclability.
 If the grid was part of larger grid, for example, and the second coordinate was (-5,-5), it would still function.
 And, there is an option to set the second coordinate.

+   *PARSERS & CONTROLLERS*

+   - These have been designed to respond to the exact input type specified by the brief and create the relevent rovers and grids with commands.

+   *Grid Parser*
+   - Handles all the input and is responsible for selecting relevant lines to create grid, and returning a grid object to the Controller.

+   *Multiple Rovers Parser*
+   - Handles all input and is responsible for selecting relevant lines for all rovers.
+It identifies the correct data needed for each rover, and creates a Rover Parser for each group of this data, to handle this.
+It tells each Rover Parser where in the sequence the rover is, for error handling.
+   - Receives the rover results from the Rover Parser, so it has multiple rover results.

+   *Rover Parser*
+   - Uses data given by Multiple Rovers Parser to create rovers and initiate the commands on the rovers.
+   - Reads the results of the rover, which are then called from the rover parser.

+   *Controller*
+   - Receives input from user and sends this to the parsers to handle.
+Prints the formatted results of the all the rovers by calling on the Multiple Rover Parsers

   Improvements